ESOS FAQs

 • Details of any board-level directors or equivalent who have reviewed the ESOS assessment findings;

-• The calculation of your total energy consumption;
+• The calculation of your total energy consumption and primary evidence for how you worked it out;

 • A list of your identified areas of significant energy consumption;

-• Energy intensity metrics, e.g. kWh per unit produced;
+• Calculations of your energy intensity ratios, e.g. kWh per unit produced;

 • Details of the energy audits undertaken, including the audit methodology used in your ESOS energy audits;